What is rewilding?

 Rewilding is all about letting nature be spontaneous, dynamic, and unpredictable.
 Rather than trying to manage and control which plants, animals, and habitats thrive, it is about sitting back and letting nature decide.
-This can be done in your back garden or in a massive nature reserve.
+This can be done in your back garden or at the landscape scale.

 If you speak to rewilders, and we have spoken to a few, the thing they all seem to have in common is that they celebrate the unexpected species that are now doing well in their wild patch.
 For example, at Knepp Wildlands in Sussex it is the unexpected success of nightingales, purple emperor butterflies, and turtle doves since this farm has gone wild that bring the most excitement.
 This is because their return and success are down to nature doing its own thing and it is teaching us new things about how these species live.